Wells Fargo eyes insurance brokerage acquisitions

-Dec 16 (Reuters) - Wells Fargo & Co is restarting efforts to expand its insurance brokerage business through acquisitions after previously announced M&A aspirations did not pan out.
+(Reuters) - Wells Fargo & Co (WFC.N) is restarting efforts to expand its insurance brokerage business through acquisitions after previously announced M&A aspirations did not pan out.

 Laura Schupbach, evp and head of Wells Fargo Insurance, said she “hit the pause button” on plans to do deals after she determined when taking the reins of the business four years ago that existing businesses were not fully integrated after earlier deals over a period of about 15 years.